Yatharth-Nanda/chess-game/README.md

 ### New Functionalities (Last Update):

-- Added functionality for the rare en passant rule
+- Added functionality for the en passant rule
 - Stalemate functionality is now working
 - Castling the king is now possible